-The internet is a brilliant tool but sometimes we just end up tied in knots whizzing from one website to another, getting constantly conflicting information and many of us end up reaching for the wine bottle out of exhaustion of it all!
+The internet is a brilliant tool but sometimes we just end up tied in knots getting conflicting information and many of us end up reaching for the wine bottle out of exhaustion of it all!

 At Ignite+ we took the important decision to not sell our products online as we feel it’s so important to buy the correct product for your needs, not just your budget or taste.

 We’ve been fitting stoves for many years.
 We know what stoves are particularly popular and we’ve selected some top brands and models with useful information and pros and cons on our ‘featured stoves’ page